mitsuhiko/lucumr/2014/5/12/everything-about-unicode.rst

 now what happens on Python 3 worst case:

 1.  the shell passes the filename as bytes to the script
-2.  the bytes are being decoded from the expenced encoding by Python before they ever hit your code.
+2.  the bytes are being decoded from the expected encoding by Python before they ever hit your code.
 Because this is a lossy process, Python 3 applies an special error handler that encodes encoding errors as surrogates into the string.